 Our front-end modules, which refer to modules supporting the user-interfaces of our platform, mainly include product display, member account management, category browsing, product searches, online shopping cart, order processing functions, payment, chatbots, and customer support functions.
 Our front-end modules are supported by our proprietary content distribution network, dynamic and distributed cluster, and a core database, providing our customers with quick access to the product display they are interested in and facilitating a smooth online shopping experience.
-Please see "- Payment, Fulfilment and Return-Logistics Network and Warehouse Management System" for details.

-Our back-end modules, which refer to modules supporting our business operations, mainly include customer service, ERP, warehouse and logistics management, product information management, business intelligence, and administration management systems.
+Our back-end modules, which refer to modules supporting our business operations, mainly include customer service, ERP, warehouse and logistics management, product information management, business intelligence, merchant platform and administration management systems.
 Our customer service system mainly consists of our customer relationship management system.
 Our ERP system is customized to integrate our business operations with brand partners on orders, accounting, and product distribution.
 Our operations system for warehouse and logistics management primarily consists of our warehouse management system, automating our warehouse and logistics operations and allowing us to efficiently manage our inventories, track our products, and deliver the orders to our customers in a timely fashion.
 We have designed our product information management system to perform a variety of functions.
 Other than basic product information management, it also offers category, pricing and sales inventory management, and facilitates product lifecycle management for our online and offline businesses.
 These systems enhance the efficiency of our operations.